Security and Reliability are our Mission

 About The Foundation

-The Foundation of The Arc of Northern Virginia is in charge of all of the elements of our special needs trusts.
+The Foundation of The Arc of Northern Virginia oversees our special needs trust program.

 Members of the Foundation seek people and organizations that might want to support The Arc.

 Members of the Foundation board are experts in disability issues and money management.
-The board meets every other month.
+The board meets every month along with KeyBank financial advisors to discuss investment strategies and client relations.

 Foundation Board Members